Iceland Travel Restrictions

 Iceland Coronavirus Testing

-From June 15th, new policies came into effect concerning traveling to Iceland.
-After this date, visitors to the country can opt to take a COVID-19 test upon arrival, to avoid quarantining.
-The test is free until June 30th.
-As of July 1st, the test will cost ISK 11,000 ($79 USD) per person, except for children who are born in 2005 or after, who are exempt from both testing and quarantine.
-The tests are now cheaper than initially announced (15.000 ISK, $108 USD) and visitors will have a reduced price of 9000 ISK ($65 USD) if paid in advance.
+Currently, the test costs ISK 11,000 ($79 USD) per person, except for children who are born in 2005 or after, who are exempt from both testing and quarantine.
+The tests are now cheaper than initially announced (15.000 ISK, $108 USD) and visitors will have a reduced price of 9000 ISK ($65 USD) if paid in advance (online).

 Before I go into more detail about testing and results, let's see the current situation of the Icelandic borders.